Artist eye training: Highlights & Reflections

 Skin will have bright areas where the light is hitting strongly and there is a lot of diffuse reflection.
 Those are based on which parts of the skin are facing the light most directly.
 But skin will also have really bright areas where there is specular reflection just bouncing right off it into our eyes.
 We aren’t super reflective like chrome, but there is specular reflection.
 It’s fairly muted and subtle, sometimes blending quite nicely with the normal diffuse reflection.

 You can see the specular reflection a bit more clearly on people with darker skin.
-As I move the camera, you can see some of these light areas move around or disappear too.
+I give a visual demonstration of this in the video HERE

 Our bodies are made up of curved 3D shapes, there’s a lot of roughly cylindrical shapes especially going in various directions.
 So where there is a lot of plane changing, like we saw with the knife handles, it’s likely there will be some part of those curved surfaces that happens to be at the right angle to bounce light from the source right into our eyes and we’ll get specular reflections – so you’ll often get highlights to draw where planes are turning.